in 2002, after 40

 computers, personal computers, and Internet servers.
 I have programmed

-at the machine-language level, and as machine-independent a level as
+at the machine-language level, lots of intermediate languages including C++, and as machine-independent a level as

 Java.
 In fact, I have even developed a real-time-critical application